 The Industrial kitchen is all about mixing of materials such as concrete and exposed brick as well as dark colours which often include black and grey.
 The details are important and often include metal and wood accents.
 The Ceramic worktops that suit the Industrial Style the most are Trilium and Kreta.
 The Trilium Dekton by Consentino provides an ultra-industrial look with the mixture of grey and black tones and the Kreta Dekton by Consentino gives that concrete inspired appearance.

-A Marble Effect Dekton worktop adds a real eye catching feature to any kitchen design.
+A marble effect Ceramic worktop adds a real eye-catching feature to any kitchen design.
 Whether you want to go light or dark we have both options to choose from!
 For the subtle marble lovers our Kelya Dekton by Consentino would look great with its thin veining design on a dark background, our Opera Dekton by Consentino is not too much yet not too little with its swooping grey veining!
 For a more bold marble appearance why not try our Laurent, Entzo or Aura15 Dekton by Consentino designs?

 The 20mm thickness on these worktops means that the Mid-Century Modern look is an ideal style kitchen for Ceramic to feature in!
 The Mid-Century Modern look combines clean looks with pops of colour!
 Try our Kelya and Opera Ceramic worktops to achieve this look.